cirruslabs/cirrus-ci-docs/docs/legal/terms.md

 ### External Resources

-The Service may include hyperlinks to other web sites or content or resources or email content.
+The Service may include hyperlinks to other websites or content or resources or email content.
 You acknowledge and agree that Cirrus Labs is not responsible for the availability of any such external sites or resources, and does not endorse any advertising, products or other materials on or available from such web sites or resources.